Skip to main content

 • Operator and escrow addresses from the Merchant Setup

-There is a full AI garbage detector example that implements this pattern with heuristic + LLM evaluation.
+The AI garbage detector example implements this pattern end-to-end with heuristic plus LLM evaluation.

 npm install @x402r/sdk @x402r/helpers